aubreycorsetti/reading-notes/401/growthMindset.md

 • According to the results, I have high-self awareness.
 The areas I am strongest are Empathy and Curiosity, What is Bias, Meaningful Connections and Four ways to act with Courage.
 The areas I am weakest is Bias and Identity.
 The main part that I will be working on is really allowing myself to show through my work.

+### Things I want to know more about

+I would like to know as much as I can about Python and see how I grow and overcome things with this course

 Click to return [Home!](../README.md)